possible to predict how much ability you will regain. The

 first 3 months.
 But you may continue to improve slowly over the next few

-- Speech, balance, and skills needed for day-to-day living
+- Speech, balance, daily skills: Speech, balance, and skills needed for day-to-day living

 return more slowly and may continue to improve for up to a

-- About half of the people who suffer a stroke have problems
+- Communication, judgment: About half of the people who suffer a stroke have problems

-with coordination, communication, judgment, or behavior that affect their work
+with communication, judgment, or behavior that affects their work

 and personal relationships.